How to Start Walking Backward on a Treadmill?

 Should You Use Handrails When Walking Backward

-You should use handrails when starting up with treadmill backward walking.
+You should use handrails backward walking.
 Before you can go ahead to hand off the handrails, you must be sure that you have the capacity of maintaining your balance.
 Backward movement is highly demanding on your postural muscles, which helps in keeping your body upright.
 You may fall if your postural muscles are not strong enough.

 Besides, during backward walking, your hips, legs, and muscles controlling your ankles need to operate properly for the maintenance of a coordinated motion.
 Hence, if you discover that there is a weakness in any of these organs, you should use the handrails so that you won’t fall.